datahub-project/datahub/docs/rfc/active/000-ml_models/README.md

 ## Future Work

-- This RFC does not cover model evolution/versions, linking related models together and how we will handle it.
-That will require it's own RFC.
+- This RFC does not cover model evolution/versions, linking related models together and how we will handle it - that will require it's own RFC.
 - This RFC does not cover the UI design of ML Model and ML Feature.
 - This RFC does not cover social features like subscribe and follow on ML Model and/or ML Feature.